 We’ll start with khao pad kratiam, which is Thai for ‘fried rice with garlic’.
 Sounds simple enough right?
 Well, it is.
 There are no big tricks with this recipe.
 Its ingredients, among them garlic, onion, butter, eggs and fresh scallions, are easy to find and the recipe itself will only take 15 minutes out of your busy schedule.
 Quick and easy, this fried rice can also be used as a base for incorporating other seasonal vegetables.

-It’s clear that jasmine rice has endless uses in Asian cuisine – it can take the heat as a fried rice and soak up a dense curry.
+It’s clear that jasmine rice has endless uses in Asian cuisine – it can take the heat as a bowl of fried rice and soak up a dense curry.
 Mostly found in recipes close to its homeland, its third use will take you away from Southeast Asia to the other side of the continent.
 If you’ve been waiting for a Chinese-inspired recipe, this is it.
-This one-pot One Pot Chinese Chicken and Rice is right up your ally.
+This one-pot Chicken Fried Rice is right up your ally.

 Check out our recipe for chicken fried rice with quinoa or, for those with a sweet tooth, see our dessert options like our Jasmine Rice Pudding Milkshake with Coconut.